damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Breach hawks are members of the support team who help the rest of the team keep an eye out for nearly-breaching tickets, so that they can be responded to in a timely manner.
 Of course, any and all members of the Support Team will have a sense of how many tickets are close to breaching and how high the load is on any given day.
 But it can happen that you're deep into a ticket, a customer call, etc., unaware of the impending doom.
 That's where breach hawks come in: they tackle their tickets, but they also keep an eye out for the team at large; and can call in the [Support Turbos](#support-turbo) if and when needed.

+### Tiered Support

+GitLab operates with three tiers of customer support, each tier has a set of responsibilities as outlined below.

+#### Tier 1 Support

++ Provide a resolution to the customer, resolved at first point of contact (FPOC).

++ Document information from the customer in relation to the problem.

++ For problems not solved at FPOC, the service engineer will inform the customer of an escalation and will escalate the ticket to Tier 2 support.

++ If no interactions have taken place and issue is not within the scope of Tier 1 support, the ticket should be escalated to Tier 2 immediately.

+**Examples of requests solved at Tier 1**

++ Known issues/bugs (_A GitLab issue already exists_)
++ Requests for information (customer questions)
+   + Quick configuration changes - "How do I enable this feature?"
+   + Any other questions, e.g "Does GitLab support this?"

+#### Tier 2 Support

++ Unknown issues/problems that require investigation.
+Follow up with customers over multiple interactions.
+Report the ongoing status of a pending issue/bug fix.

++ Provide workarounds (_where applicable_) to address the problem and quickly resolve any production critical issues.

++ In situations where a bug is found or a new feature is requested the engineer will create a GitLab project issue and track the changes providing an update when necessary.

++ Escalate unresolved support requests to the GitLab Development team.
+Work closely with developers to analyse, troubleshoot, and resolve difficult issues.

+#### Tier 3 Support

+Support requests escalated to tier 3:

++ Production critical problems faced by GitLab plus customers.

++ Problems that cannot be resolved at tier 2 within a signification amount of time (internal SLA).

++ Requests that require direct input from the [VP of Engineering](https://about.gitlab.com/jobs/vp-of-engineering/) or from the [Support Lead](https://about.gitlab.com/jobs/support-lead/).

 ### Support Turbo

 Every now and then, it may occur that we come close to breaching our SLA's.